 We also treat many benign (non-cancerous) bone or soft tissue tumors including simple bone cysts, osteochondromas, non-ossifying fibromas and osteoid osteomas.
 Additionally, the Orthopedic Oncology Program manages other problems found in oncology patients, including avascular necrosis, infection and trauma.

-Research and clinical trials for a better tomorrow
+Cancer research and clinical trials for a better tomorrow

 Our hospital is a member of Children’s Oncology Group, a national research program for childhood cancers.
 We are active participants in local and national research projects and are currently developing studies focused on quality of life issues for children with bone and soft tissue cancers.